nolanMinsung/ExpandableCell/README.md

 - Instead of using `contentView` directly, use `mainContentView` and `detailContentView` when configuring view hierarchy.
   - Add content that should remain visible when the cell is folded as a subview of `mainContentView` in ExpandableCell.
   - Add content that should only be visible when expanded and hidden when folded as a subview of `detailContentView`.
-- The width of `ExpandableCell` is automatically set based on the width of ExpandableCellCollectionView and the specified insets.
+- The width of `ExpandableCell` is automatically set based on the width of collection view and the specified insets.

 ``` swift
 import UIKit